sahilrajput03/sahilrajput03/README.md

 - **Vscode Tips and Trick:** [Click here](https://code.visualstudio.com/docs/getstarted/tips-and-tricks)
 - **Typescript typechecking in javascript files with jsdoc:** [Click here](@ts-check.md)

+## Arranging date named objects in alphabetical order?

+A good exerpt on that problem.

+> Save the migration code in the file migrations/20211209_00_initialize_notes_and_users.js.
+Migration file names should always be named alphabetically when created so that previous changes are always before newer changes.
+One good way to achieve this order is to start the migration file name with the date and a sequence number.

 ## Did you know "We can get the number of parameters defined in its function definition ?

 ```js